AIxRead

 Pronunciation of 'Genome-wide association study'

-The term 'Genome-wide association study' refers to a research method used to identify genetic variations associated with specific diseases or traits.
-It is pronounced as 'jee-NOHM-wahyd uh-SOH-see-ey-shuhn stuh-dee' in English (en-US).
+The term 'Genome-wide association study' refers to a research method used to identify genetic variants associated with specific traits or diseases.
+It is pronounced as 'JEE-nohm-wahyd uh-SOH-see-ey-shuhn stuh-dee' in American English.

 Word Origin

-The term originates from scientific research in genetics and genomics, combining 'genome' (the complete set of genes or genetic material in an organism), 'association' (link or connection), and 'study' (research or investigation).
+The term originates from the field of genetics and genomics, combining 'genome' (the complete set of genes or genetic material in an organism), 'association' (a connection or relationship), and 'study' (a detailed examination or analysis).

 Pronunciation Details